 So, if you are someone who writes computer code for a living, you might go to an art exhibition one week or browse your independent bookstore for a new novel the next.
 If you are a writer, you might go for a walk in an arboretum on Monday mornings or take a cooking class on a Friday each month.
 It may be that in contemplation of a painting of a seashell, you are inspired to solve an immediate problem, but the purpose of the artist’s date is less directive.
 Instead, the idea is to enrich you, to fill you with wide-ranging, stimulating and nourishing material to promote creative living.

 2. Read about creative lives.

-In Deep Work, for example, computer scientist Cal Newport describes the inspiring life of psychoanalyst Carl Jung, who worked in tower in the forest to develop theories away from the distractions of his day.
-Although there’s a wide chasm between contemporary computer science and Jung’s somewhat idiosyncratic psychology, Newport draws inspiration from his work habits to explain why he avoids the social media chatter of our own moment.
+In Deep Work, for example, computer scientist Cal Newport describes the inspiring life of psychoanalyst Carl Jung, who worked in a tower in the forest to develop theories away from the distractions of his day.
+Although there’s a wide chasm between contemporary computer science and Jung’s somewhat idiosyncratic psychology, Newport draws inspiration from his work habits to explain why he avoids the social media chatter of the modern day.

 3. Get in touch with your “beginner’s mind.”